Frequently Asked Questions

 A vigorous plant, such as the Aronia Nero Superberry variety, can regularly bear berries for 25 to 30 years.

-Answer: For shipments within Canada, the average shipping cost is $9.90 - from $100 we deliver free of charge!
+For shipments within Canada, the shipping costs are $7.99 – if your order is $75 or above we deliver free of charge!
 The exact shipping costs will be displayed during the order process.

 The voucher code does not work in the online shop!